Testing the isotropy of high energy cosmic rays using spherical needlets: Nonparametric tests on the sphere

-and $\mathcal R$ is a class of regularity, that contains for example all the twice continuously differentiable densities, or densities satisfying the Hölder condition with Hölder exponent $s > 0$.
+and $\mathcal R$ is a class of regularity, that contains, for example, all the twice continuously differentiable densities or densities satisfying the H\"{o}lder condition with H\"{o}lder exponent $s > 0$.
 We may consider balls in Sobolev or Besov spaces (see below).
 Here, $d$ is a (semi-) distance between densities and $r_{n}$ is referred to as a \emph{separation rate}.
-Roughly speaking, $d$ and $r_n$ respectively define the shape and the size of the neighbourhood of the density under the null which is excluded from the alternative set of densities.
-The multiplicative constant $C$ allows to define the concept of critical separation rate; see Eqs.~(\ref{eq:rate-optimal-1}) and~(\ref{eq:rate-optimal-2}) below.
+Roughly speaking, $d$ and $r_n$, respectively, define the shape and the size of the neighbourhood of the density under the null which is excluded from the alternative set of densities.
+The multiplicative constant $C$ allows to define the concept of critical separation rate; see equations (\ref{eq:rate-optimal-1}) and (\ref {eq:rate-optimal-2}) below.

 The choice of such alternatives is essential for the test procedure because the test statistics are built, more or less, on estimators of $d(f,g)$.
-For some particular distances, nonparametric estimators $\hat f$ of the density of the observed sample may be plugged into the distance, namely
+For some particular distances, nonparametric estimators $\hat f$ of the density of the observed sample may be plugged into the distance, namely,